Matt-Wigg/matt-wigg/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop innovative software solutions.\
+💡 &nbsp;I like to explore new technologies and develop helpful software solutions.\
-🏭 &nbsp;I'm currently working at [HTLF](https://www.htlf.com/) as a Digital Technology Supervisor.\
+🏭 &nbsp;You can find me currently working at [HTLF](https://www.htlf.com/) as a Digital Technology Supervisor.\
-🌱 &nbsp;I'm currently learning about the Blockchain, Cloud Architecture, and the Salesforce Apex programming language.\
+🌱 I am learning about Blockchain, Cloud Architecture, and the Salesforce Apex programming language.\
 ✍️ &nbsp;In my free time I like to hike, camp, surf, watch football (soccer... sigh), play chess, and hang out with my wife.\
-💬 &nbsp;I love connecting with new people.
-Please don't hesitate to reach out to me.\
+💬 &nbsp;I also like to hike, camp, surf, watch football (soccer, sigh), play chess, and hang out with my wife in my free time.\
 ✉️ &nbsp;You can shoot me an email at m.p.wigglesworth@gmail.com!
-I try to respond as soon as I can.\
+I will try to respond as soon as I can.\
-✌️ &nbsp;Please have a look at my [terrible website](https://www.mattwigg.com/) for more details about me.
+✌️ &nbsp;Please have a look at my [website](https://www.mattwigg.com/) for more details about me.

 ### 🛠 &nbsp;Tech Stack